SwingGuy1024/Blog/Bad Uses of Optional.md

         }
     }

 Here, the code and the method signatures are as simple as they can get.
+We never need to check for null.
 Also, simplicity buys us robustness.
 Optional is only used in the one place where it's actually needed, but it's used in a way that guarantees it can't be null.
 Holding the member inside an Optional has no advantages.
 This is a good illustration of the KISS principle -- Keep it Simple, Stupid!